 Below are responses to common questions that students have about majoring in psychology.
-If you have additional questions, please contact the Department Chair, Dr. McBride.
+If you have additional questions, please contact the Psychological Science Department Chair, Dr. Miriam Liss.

 What can I do with a B.S. degree in psychology?

 A lot of things!
 Some of our majors go directly into the workforce in the field of psychology or other related areas.
 Others go directly to graduate school.
 Click here to see what else psychology majors can do with their degree.

 What courses do you offer?